TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 - The LM741 operational amplifier will be driven with a +5 VDC signal and a -5 VDC signal at a maximum supply current of 2.8 mA [7].
 - The CMA-4544PF-W electret microphone will be driven with a 5 VDC signal at a maximum supply current of 0.5 mA [8].

 Therefore, the total supply current will be 2.4 mA + 2(2.8 mA) + 0.5 mA = 8.5 mA.
 Since the LM741 requires two supply pins, the maximum supply current must be doubled.
-The total output power is
+The total output power for both input and error combined is:
 ~~~math
 P_{input/output} =2(VI) = 2(5 V * 8.5 mA) = 2(42.5 mW) = 85 mW
 ~~~